Cynth3tik/awesome/README.md

 *   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/

-*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
-Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.
+*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - Postgres with GPUs for ML/AI apps.

 *   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow